 Jane looked at him intently, dropping her tablet on the bed.
 Mac was sitting up, so she straddled herself onto his thighs.
 Her face was within inches of his.
 She reached for his left hand and boldly guided it under her nightshirt to her right breast.
 Jane did not release her grip as if to say, ‘Don’t let go.’

 Mac responded by pressing his lips to hers.
-The kiss was passionate, exciting, and unrelenting, their tongues doing a little dance.
+The kiss was passionate, exciting, and unrelenting, their tongues dancing.
 It was silent, and Mac thought that if she couldn’t moan, maybe he shouldn’t either.
 The kiss lasted at least a minute.
 She broke first.
 Mac removed his hand from her body, the feel of her bosom leaving a tingle in his fingers.

-“Jane, if we go any longer, you’ll be sending me into the hallway with a tent pole in my shorts.”
+“Jane, if we go any longer, you’ll send me into the hallway with a tent pole in my shorts.”

 Jane smiled mischievously, grabbing her tablet again.